ArbitRandomUser/MPVShow/readme.md

 infinitely if loop entry.

-press "m" to continue to playing slide when paused at slide. press "n" to go to next slide if stuck in a loop and "b" to go to previous.
+press "m" to continue to playing slide when paused at slide. if in a looped slide m will remove the loop smoothly finish the current slide and move onto the next slide .
+("default m is to mute/unmute ive overriden that if you want some other key feel free to change it presentation.lua") press "n" to go to next slide and "b" to go to previous.

 first entry should always be 0 ,